 ER: [Cow milk] used to be one of the regular routes of infection, so there’s a system of TB control in herds in developed countries.
 But [bovine TB is] still prevalent in developing parts of the world where there’s heavy reliance on dairy.
 There’s no reason not to drink the milk, but make sure it’s either pasteurized or boiled.
 For latent TB infection (have bacteria but are not sick): mono-drug regime of one antibiotic for up to nine months.

-For more information on Tuberculosis see the Canadian Lung Association website special section on Tuberculosis.
+For more information on Tuberculosis go to the Canadian Lung Association.